Luis Alberto Riart: Biography

-Because he had some disagreements with Montero, he quit on August 25, 1919.
-On April 12, 1923 he was appointed Minister of Finance of Paraguay in the provisional cabinet of Eligio Ayala.
-In 1924 he was substitute in the War and Navy Department.
 In 1931 he was Minister of Finance of Paraguay.
 In 1931 he occupied that position briefly during the government of González Navero, until 1932.
 José Patricio Guggiari appointed him as Economy Director.

 Between 1935 and 1936 he was State Secretary during the government of Eusebio Ayala.

-On 21 July 1938 he subscribed with the Paraguayan delegation, the Agreement of Peace, Friendship and Limits with Bolivia.
+Being Chancellor, in 1935 he signed the agreement of Peace called Riart-Elio, that finished the border problem with Bolivia.
+On 21 July 1938 he signed the Agreement of Peace, Friendship and Limits with Bolivia.
 In 1939 he became Vice President of Paraguay in the cabinet of Marshal José Félix Estigarribia.
 Riart retired after the overthrow of the government on 18 February 1940.

-Beginnings

-In politics, Riart started more for duty than for personal satisfaction.

-On August 8, 1904 he joined those who sought refuge in Argentina after revealing in the capital the beginnings of a movement that would end in armed confrontations.
-He participated of the union pact among the civics and radicals, being part first of the central commission of this group.

-In 1928 he presented his candidature in the convention of his party, but lost by few votes.